daPhipz/translation-utils/README.md

 Please be aware that this is still in the making and not 100% foolproof.
 But as long as you don't throw too weird stuff to these scripts, you should be fine ;)

 Contributions, be it bug reports or PRs, are very welcome!
+Please have a look at CONTRIBUTING.md if you want to help out.

 ## What you need